Importing Parameter Values

 - Compile ParamTest.java to generate ParamTest.class, and store the class file in

-- Restart Logi Report Designer and open Report1.
+- Restart Logi JReport Designer and open Report1.

-- In the Report Inspector, find the report property Import Parameter Values and specify the class name with the full package name.
-In this example, type help.ParamTest, and then set the property Parameter List Auto to false.
+- In the Report Inspector, find the report property Import Parameter Values, and input the class name with the full package name.
+In this example, input help.ParamTest, and then set the property Parameter List Auto to false.

 Tip: The report node is not shown in the resource tree of the Report Inspector by default.
 To have it shown, select the report tab node in the tree (in this example, the report 1 node), and then select the Up button on the Report Inspector toolbar.